Adventure » A Tour Of Petra, Jordan

 Amazing ancient caves and tombs at Petra, Jordan

 Petra is an ancient Nabataean city, dating back over 2000 years.
 It was an important crossroads between Arabia, Egypt and Syria-Phoenicia.
-Many of the buildings are carved from beautiful rose coloured stone – full of detail, and so beautifully preserved.
+Many of the buildings are carved from beautiful rose coloured stone.
+They’re magnificent.
+So full of detail and beautifully preserved.

-Perhaps the most mysterious part of Petra’s history is that it was lost for many years, and only rediscovered 200 years ago when a young Swiss scholar ventured through the area on a river project.
-What a moment that must have been!
+Perhaps the most mysterious part of Petra’s history is that it was lost for so many years.
+It was only rediscovered 200 years ago when a young Swiss scholar ventured through the area on a river project.
+What a moment that must have been for him!

 Camels in Petra, Jordan